Resource sharing, networks,advice and advocacy

 Services & Support

 Theatre Network NSW was established to connect services and support to the diverse NSW theatre sector.
-Here are some of the services and support options that we get approached for most regularly but we are more than happy to hear from you about your own particular needs or ideas.
+This page lists the services we provide to TNN members and the broader community.
+If there's something you'd like to see that isn't here, we'd be happy to hear from you.

 Funding, Partnerships and Development Advice